Glimwp/glim-woocommerce/README.md

 1. Ensure that our theme is already installed and activated.
 2. Make sure the WooCommerce plugin is installed and activated.
-3. Activate the WCA: WooCommerce plugin.
+3. Activate the GLIM: WooCommerce plugin.
 4. The plugin will automatically bridge the gap between your theme and WooCommerce, enhancing the plugin functionality within our theme.
 5. Utilize the additional features and options provided by the plugin to customize and optimize your store.

 ## Configuration

-The WCA: WooCommerce plugin does not require any additional configuration.
+The GLIM: WooCommerce plugin does not require any additional configuration.
 Once activated, it seamlessly integrates with your theme and WooCommerce.

 ## Support